-You will be asked to declare, as part of your application, any perceived or existing conflicts of interests or that, to the best of your knowledge, there is no conflict of interest.
+You will be asked to declare, as part of your application, any real or perceived conflicts of interests or that, to the best of your knowledge, there is no conflict of interest.

-If you later identify an actual, apparent, or perceived conflict of interest, you must inform the Foundation in writing immediately.
+If you later identify a real or perceived conflict of interest, you must inform the Foundation in writing immediately.